Mathématique: Chapter 55

 Young cleared his throat.
 “Sir,” he began, but that was about as far as he got.

 While he wanted to give a good explanation of why, exactly, he’d stuck his neck out so far for Ginn Keeler, it wasn’t coming easily.
 It was difficult to explain to Landry how terrible it had been to see her there, in that holding cell.
-Not just a vulnerable women trapped between two literal parasites, but—
+Not just a young woman trapped between two literal parasites, but—

 An LA operative?
 A high level one at that?
 Stuck between two of the worst oppressors of her people?
 For thousands of years, the LA had opposed the Goa’uld.
 All the terrible drugs the LA manufactured, all the intelligence gathering, all the torture, all the hampering of their own scientists—were a reaction to millennia of atrocity, attrition, repression, and enslavement at the hands of the Goa’uld.